nattadasu/ryuuRyuusei/README.md

 > This also will be our to-do list for the bot. :3

-- [x] MAL account verification (only for self-hosted bot).
-- [x] Privacy-friendly: no data is stored on the bot's server, except for the user's Discord ID and MAL username.
+- [x] Privacy-friendly: no data is stored on the bot's server, except for the essential data and caches.
 See [Privacy Policy](PRIVACY.md) for more information.
+- [x] Easily link optional supported platform by using `/platform link` command.
 - [x] Delete your data from the bot's database at any time as you wish using `/unregister` command.
 - [x] Beautiful embed with thumbnail and footer.